-Primate, Cat & Aquatics is a series of indoor habitats where you see Western Lowland gorilla, rare snow leopards, lemurs, and many other diverse primate species.
+Primate, Cat & Aquatics is a series of indoor habitats where you see Western Lowland gorillas, rare snow leopards, lemurs, and many other diverse primate species.

 The outdoor Gorilla habitat is open during the warm weather months.

-This zoo section is interesting because it brings the slowest animals with the fastest – Aldabra tortoises right next to the cheetahs.
+This zoo section is interesting because it brings the slowest animals with the fastest – Aldabra tortoises- next to the cheetahs.

-Here, guests also see aquatic animals from both salt and fresh water habitats.
+Here, guests also see aquatic animals from salt and freshwater habitats.

 The Cleveland Zoo’s rainforest exhibits more than 600 animals and ten thousand plants from the jungles of Asia, Africa, and the Americas.

-Don’t forget to look up because more than 50 birds from 12 different species fly freely overhead in the free-flight, indoor aviary.
+Don’t forget to look up because over 50 birds from 12 different species fly freely overhead in the free-flight indoor aviary.

-Rainforests is a two-acre, two-level habitat with a 7.6 meters (25 feet) waterfall.
-It is perhaps one of the largest of its kind in the country.
+Rainforest is a two-acre, two-level habitat with a 7.6 meters (25 feet) waterfall.
+It is one of the largest of its kind in the country.

 The lush green part of the zoo is also home to a research hut, the Discovery Center, a tropical rainstorm exhibit, a weather station, etc.